Support to stay independent

 Most people will never need residential care.
 If you are starting to struggle with day to day tasks there are steps you can take to remain independent and active.

-- Steady on Your Feet self-assessment tool can reduce the risk of falls will help you stay independent for longer.
+- Steady on Your Feet self-assessment tool can reduce the risk of falls.
+This will help you stay independent for longer.
 This includes strength and balance exercises.
 Stay Stronger for Longer- Be Well website.

 - Aids and devices can help with mobility, getting out and about, and getting things done around the house.
 Technology-enabled care can help you to live independently by monitoring your activity and alerting someone if you need help.